8List.ph

 READ: MacArthur (2007)

 You will never guess why this book is entitled “MacArthur” but we’ll give you a hint: the book cover is a toilet bowl.
-MacArthur is one of Bob Ong’s more serious novels and it tackles the realistic lives of poor Filipinos, those who live in the slums.
-The teenage protagonists battle real everyday stuff like drug and alcohol addiction on top of the financial crisis but like all Bob Ong books, it serves as an eye-opener on the lives of Filipinos living in a third-world country.
+MacArthur is one of Bob Ong’s more serious novels and tackles the realistic lives of poor Filipinos living in the slums.
+The teenage protagonists battle real everyday stuff like drug and alcohol addiction on top of the financial crisis, but like all Bob Ong books, it serves as an eye-opener on the lives of Filipinos living in a third-world country.

 What’s your favorite Bob Ong book?